 Vivenna smiled.

 “The thieves we worked with will ship the salt away,” Denth said.
-“Smuggle it to the distant kingdoms, where it can be sold more openly.
+“Smuggle it to the distant kingdoms, where it can be sold openly.
 By the time this war comes, the crown will have some real trouble keeping its men supplied with meat.
-That’ll make the army more testy, and easier to beat.
 Another small strike, but enough of those should add up.”

-“Thank you,” Vivenna said, smiling.
+“Thank you,” Vivenna said.

 “Don’t thank us,” Denth said.
 “Just pay us.”